deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Since this is a post about XFG, not CFG, we will skip over the technical details of CFG.
 However, if you are interested to see how CFG works at a lower level, Morten Schenk has an excellent [post](https://improsec.com/tech-blog/bypassing-control-flow-guard-in-windows-10) about its implementation in user mode (the Windows kernel has been compiled with CFG, known as kCFG, since Windows 10 1703.
 Note that Virtualization-Base Security, or VBS, is required for kCFG To be enforced.
 However, even when VBS is disabled, kCFG has some limited functionality.
 This is beyond the scope of this blog post).

-Moving on, let's examine how an indirect function call (e.g. `call [rax]` where RAX contains a function address or a function pointer), which initiate a control flow transfer to a different part of an application, looks without CFG or XFG.
+Moving on, let's examine how an indirect function call (e.g. `call [rax]` where RAX contains a function address or a function pointer), which initiates a control flow transfer to a different part of an application, looks without CFG or XFG.
 To do this, let's take a look at a very simple program that performs a control flow transfer.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG2a.png" alt="">